WGMF (AM)

 WGMF (750 kHz) is a commercial AM radio station licensed to Olyphant, Pennsylvania, and serving the Wilkes-Barre/Scranton radio market.
 Known as "Gem 99 and 100", it airs a classic hits format and is owned by Kevin Fitzgerald and Benjamin Smith, through licensee Geos Communications, LLC.
 WGMF is simulcast with co-owned 1460 WGMM in Tunkhannock, 1490 WGMA in Hazleton and 103.9 WGMF-FM in Dushore.

 WGMF is a daytimer radio station.
 By day, it is powered at 1,600 watts using a non-directional antenna.
-But 750 AM is a clear channel frequency reserved for Class A WSB in Atlanta.
-So at night, WGMF must go off the air to avoid interference.
+As 750 AM is a clear channel frequency reserved for Class A station WSB in Atlanta, WGMF must go off the air at night to avoid interference.
 Programming is heard around the clock on multiple FM translators around Northeast Pennsylvania: 93.9 FM in The Abingtons, 98.9 FM in Scranton, 99.9 FM in Wilkes-Barre, 100.1 FM in Hazleton and 100.9 FM in Tunkhannock.